zmkfirmware/zmk/docs/docs/config/behaviors.md

 Creates a custom behavior that triggers one of two behaviors depending on whether certain modifiers are held.

+See the [mod-morph behavior](../behaviors/mod-morph.md) documentation for more details and examples.

 ### Devicetree

 Definition file: [zmk/app/dts/bindings/behaviors/zmk,behavior-mod-morph.yaml](https://github.com/zmkfirmware/zmk/blob/main/app/dts/bindings/behaviors/zmk%2Cbehavior-mod-morph.yaml)